 White-label LMS work is not just theming.
 The hard part is deciding which organization, contract, catalog, onboarding state, and permissions should be authoritative for the current user.

-That was the April lesson from a private NOPS LMS white-labeling demo.
-The publishable version is architectural: when a learning platform serves multiple brands or contract variants, the routing model needs to be stricter than the visual layer.
+The architectural lesson is simple: when a learning platform serves multiple brands or contract variants, the routing model needs to be stricter than the visual layer.

 This is the same reason we treat LMS migrations and platform rebuilds as full-stack product work, not just page redesigns.